alvis-lin/server/README.md

 	var mymap = L.map('mapid').setView([51.505, -0.09], 13);
 			// load the tiles
 	L.tileLayer('https://api.tiles.mapbox.com/v4/{id}/{z}/{x}/{y}.png?access_token=pk.eyJ1IjoibWFwYm94IiwiYSI6ImNpejY4NXVycTA2emYycXBndHRqcmZ3N3gifQ.rJcFIG214AriISLbB6B5aw', {maxZoom: 18,attribution: 'Map data &copy; <ahref="http://openstreetmap.org">OpenStreetMap</a> contributors, ' +'<a href="http://creativecommons.org/licenses/by-sa/2.0/">CC-BY-SA</a>,' +'Imagery © <a href="http://mapbox.com">Mapbox</a>',id: 'mapbox.streets'}).addTo(mymap);

+## Question Form app

+### Overview

+The Question Form App is an browser based application for users to generate question to be asked in Quiz App.

+### Task Requirement

+The system allow user to fill in question, four multiple choices answer, answer to the question and question's location

+The system allow user to track their location and pick the question's location on the map

+The system allow user to upload question's information to the database.

+### Features

+#### Question Information

+#### Location

+#### Upload to database

+## Quiz app

+### Overview

+The Quiz App is an android application for users to answer the quiz from Question Form App.

+### Task Requirement

+The system allow user to track user's location.

+The system would pop up the quiz, if the quiz's location is nearby the user.

+The system allow user to fill in and upload the user id and answer to the database.

+The system would tell the user, if the answer is correct or incorrect, and provide the answer for the user.

+### Features

+#### User’s location

+#### Question Information

+#### User’s answer

+#### Upload to database

+## Server

+### Task Requirement

+The server would get information of the question from Question Form App and store it in the central database.

+The server would post information of question from the central database to the quiz app.

+The server would get information of user's answer from the Quiz App and store it in the central database.

+### Features

+#### Get information

+#### Post information